Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

 Description:

-    This plugin replaces the black screen kick vote by a translucent menu.
-	It is a fork of the discontinued plugin “[L4D1 & L4D2] Votekick – no black screen (Coop & Versus)” from Dragokas.
+    This plugin is a fork of the discontinued plugin “[L4D1 & L4D2] Votekick – no black screen (Coop & Versus)” from Dragokas.

     My motivation of the fork is mainly:
     - fix bugs